Particular/docs.particular.net/nservicebus/messaging/send-a-message.md

 Or, it can request a message to be routed to itself, i.e. the same instance.

+> [!NOTE]
-NOTE: This option is only possible when an endpoint instance ID has been specified.
+> This option is only possible when an endpoint instance ID has been specified.

 Messages are sent via the queueing infrastructure just like a regular Send.
 This means that it will use batched dispatch and - if configured - outbox.